Keith Baxter (actor)

-Keith Baxter (born 29 April 1933) is a Welsh theatre, film and television actor.
+Keith Stanley Baxter-Wright (29 April 1933 – 24 September 2023) was a Welsh theatre, film and television actor and director.

 Early years and RADA

-Born in Newport, Monmouthshire, in 1933, the son of a Merchant Navy sea captain, he was christened Keith Stanley Baxter-Wright and lived for a time in Romilly Road, Barry, Glamorgan.
+Keith Stanley Baxter-Wright was born in Newport, Monmouthshire, on 29 April 1933.
+He was the son of Stanley Baxter-Wright, a Merchant Navy sea captain, and Emily Baxter (née Howell).
+They lived for a time in Romilly Road, Barry, Glamorgan.
 He was educated at Newport High School and Barry Grammar School.
 His early introduction to the stage was from his interest in making model theatres and stage scenery.
 He studied at London's Royal Academy of Dramatic Arts, during which period he shared a flat with a classmate, Alan Bates.
 He made his film debut in the 1957 remake of The Barretts of Wimpole Street and appeared uncredited as a detective in the British horror classic Peeping Tom (1960).

 Films

 In 1960, Orson Welles selected Baxter to portray Prince Hal in his stage production Chimes at Midnight, which combined portions of the Shakespearean plays Henry IV, Part I, Henry IV, Part II, Henry V, Richard II, and The Merry Wives of Windsor and brought the comic figure of Falstaff to the forefront of a primarily tragic tale.
 Baxter repeated his performance in the 1965 film version.
 Additional film credits include Ash Wednesday (1973; with Elizabeth Taylor), Golden Rendezvous (1977), and Killing Time (1998).